 How Can I Adopt A Safe Haven Baby?

 Each state has a different process for adopting a Safe Haven infant.
-Contact state Department of Child and Family Services (DCFS) to obtain Safe Haven adoption process, this is the best place to begin.
-Newborns are placed with approved DCFS foster family or a DCFS approved Adoption Agency.
+Contact state family services agency to obtain Safe Haven adoption process, this is the best place to begin.
+Newborns are placed with approved state agency foster family or a state agency approved adoption agency.
 An individual or family interested in adopting a newborn is directed to learn the state's Safe Haven newborn placement process, either as an approved foster family or an approved adoptive family.

-NSHA does not place a newborn for adoption or work with specific adoption agencies.
-NSHA leaders work with adoption agencies across the nation to respond to a crisis situation for a parent in need.
+*NSHA does not place a newborn for adoption or work with specific adoption agencies for placement.
+NSHA leaders work with adoption agencies across the nation to respond to a crisis situation for a parent in need of all available options.

 Can The Parent Get The Infant Back?

 Safe Haven law provides an anonymous and confidential safe place for a newborn when a mother or parent is unable or unwilling to care for the baby.
 The intent is that a parent would not return for the newborn.
-If a situation does occur that a parent wishes to reclaim the baby the parent would contact the Department of Child and Family Services to initiate this process and consider obtaining legal assistance to regain custody of the child.
+If a situation does occur that a parent wishes to reclaim the baby the parent would contact the designated state family services agency to initiate this process and consider obtaining legal assistance to regain custody of the child.